PatrickRay88/data-mining-virality-analysis/README.md

 - Author usernames are hashed for privacy protection
 - Rate limiting implemented to respect platform terms of service
 - Research conducted under academic fair use guidelines

+## References

+This project builds upon and extends the following research:

+**Primary Inspiration:**
+- Weissburg, E., Yoder, J., Schaer, R., & Maurer, M. (2022).
+"Predicting Reddit Post Popularity via Initial Commentary." *Proceedings of the AAAI Conference on Artificial Intelligence*, 36(11), 12293-12301. https://doi.org/10.1609/aaai.v36i11.21492

+**Cross-Platform Analysis:**
+- Stoddard, G. (2015).
+"Popularity dynamics and intrinsic quality in Reddit and Hacker News." *Proceedings of the International AAAI Conference on Web and Social Media*, 9(1), 416-425.

+**Virality and Social Media Research:**
+- Berger, J., & Milkman, K. L. (2012).
+"What makes online content viral?" *Journal of Marketing Research*, 49(2), 192-205.
+- Cheng, J., Adamic, L., Dow, P. A., Kleinberg, J. M., & Leskovec, J. (2014).
+"Can cascades be predicted?" *Proceedings of the 23rd International Conference on World Wide Web*, 925-936.

+**Temporal Factors in Social Media:**
+- Goel, S., Anderson, A., Hofman, J., & Watts, D. J. (2016).
+"The structural virality of online diffusion." *Management Science*, 62(1), 180-196.

+**Natural Language Processing for Social Media:**
+- Guerini, M., Strapparava, C., & Özbal, G. (2011).
+"Exploring text virality in social networks." *Proceedings of the International AAAI Conference on Web and Social Media*, 5(1), 82-89.

+**Methodology:**
+- Lakkaraju, H., McAuley, J., & Leskovec, J. (2013).
+"What's in a name?
+Understanding the interplay between titles, content, and communities in social media." *Proceedings of the International AAAI Conference on Web and Social Media*, 7(1), 311-320.

 ## Contributing